ucasligang/SemMAE/README.md

 This implementation is in PyTorch+GPU.
 * This repo is based on [`timm==0.3.2`](https://github.com/rwightman/pytorch-image-models), for which a [fix](https://github.com/rwightman/pytorch-image-models/issues/420#issuecomment-776459842) is needed to work with PyTorch 1.8.1+.
-It maybe needed for the repositories: tensorboard.
+* It maybe needed for the repository: tensorboard.
 It can be installed by 'pip install '.

 ### Pretrained models